Hockwell/StruLog/README.md

 ### Output queue for each logs storage

-- Work with each logs store based on demon-thread.
+- Work with each logs storage based on background thread.
-- Each demon gets logEntry from himself queue and handles it.
+- Each such thread gets logEntry from himself queue and handles it.
-- Log() call adds logInfo to stores queues.
+- Log() call adds logInfo to queue of each enabled storage.
 - Queues conception helps to amortize problems with access to storage (ex: Mongo connection fail) and non-constant logging intensity.
 - When occupied queue capacity will be too big, logger notifies about it.